 To take control of your risks, you need to understand the risks posed by your company's third-party vendors.
 However, keeping track of your company’s vendor risks can be a huge undertaking that requires more time and money than you are able to provide.
 With so many cybersecurity threats out there, not to mention regulations regarding cyber risk and data privacy, keeping a watchful eye on it all can be overwhelming.

 The key to keeping vendor risks under control is keeping a comprehensive vendor risk tracking list.
 The challenge is how to best do this with limited time and resources.
-In an article recently published by InformationWeek, our team shares a 6-step approach to stay on top of the vendors your company uses, and to ensure that their cyber and technology risks are accounted for and under control.
+In an article published by InformationWeek, our team shared a 6-step approach to stay on top of the vendors your company uses, and to ensure that their cyber and technology risks are accounted for and under control.

 It may sound like a no-brainer, but you can’t understand the cybersecurity and technology risks posed by your company’s third-party vendors unless you are tracking those vendors and their risks.